endeavouros-team/Branding/README.md

-## Official branding Repository for EndeavourOS
+## Official Branding Repository for EndeavourOS

 **official used files for branding EndeavourOS ISO Webpages and OS**